 1. Information Technology (IT)

-- Custom software and web development
+- Custom software & web apps

-- Mobile app development (iOS and Android)
+- Mobile app development

-- DevOps and cloud infrastructure support
+- DevOps & cloud support

-- Legacy system maintenance and upgrades
+- QA/testing & legacy system upgrades

 2. Customer Support Services